benekastah/paulharper.rocks/TASKS.md

-- [ ] #bug #mobile Audio playback becomes unreliable on practice page after a few practice item switches
+- [ ] #bug #mobile Audio playback becomes unreliable on practice page after like 10 minutes
 - [ ] #feature Way to reorder practice items
 - [ ] #feature Build a library of exersizes and routines
 - [ ] #feature Way to save and load routines to/from a file
 - [ ] #feature multiple routines
 - [ ] #feature look into using indexedDB as an alternate storage layer
 - [ ] #idea instead of forms, use contenteditable for editing details
-- [ ] #bug links look odd on #mobile, need hamburger menu instead
 - [ ] #bug sometimes audio context doesn't seem to start
 - [ ] #bug don't update metronome on every keystroke in metronome config
 - [ ] #feature add find notes as practice item type